Asset allocation, the foundation for long-term investing

 1 Asset allocation is a method of diversification that positions assets among major investment categories.
 This tool may be used in an effort to manage risk and enhance returns.
 However, it does not guarantee a profit or protect against a loss.
 It also cannot eliminate the risk of fluctuating prices and uncertain returns.

 2 Financial professional refers to Financial Consultants (FCs), Investment Counselors (ICs), and High Net Worth Relationship Managers (HNWRMs).
 FCs, ICs, and HNWRMs focus on a full suite of High Net Worth, Jade, Premier and Advance products and services.
-Both offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, are offered through HSBC Securities (USA) Inc. and traditional insurance products are offered through HSBC Insurance Agency (USA) Inc.
+All offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, are offered through HSBC Securities (USA) Inc. and traditional insurance products are offered through HSBC Insurance Agency (USA) Inc.

 3 Investment and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
 In California, HSI conducts insurance business as HSBC Securities Insurance Services.
 License #: OE67746.
 HSI is an affiliate of HSBC Bank USA, N.A.
 Whole life, universal life, term life, and other types of insurance are provided by unaffiliated third parties and offered through HSBC Insurance Agency (USA) Inc., a wholly owned subsidiary of HSBC Bank USA, National Association.
 Products and services may vary by state and are not available in all states.
 California license #: OD36843.